mmbman/Katagiri/glossary.md

 ## Abhidharmakosha

-Sanskirt: Abhidharmakośakārikā
+Sanskrit: Abhidharmakośa

+The Abhidharmakośakā or "Storehouse of the Abhidharma" is a key text on the [Abhidharma](glossary#abhidharma) written in Sanskrit by Vasubandhu in the 4th or 5th century.

-An [Abhidharma](glossary#abhidharma) text particularly focused on analyzing and synthesizing what the agama sutras mentioned from a psychological and philosophical viewpoint.
+It particularly focuses on analyzing and synthesizing what the agama sutras mentioned from a psychological and philosophical viewpoint.

 [Wikipedia](https://en.wikipedia.org/wiki/Abhidharmakośakārikā)

-## Agama
+## Āgama

 Sanskrit: āgama: sacred work or scripture.

-The Agamas are collections of the teachings of Shakyamuni Buddha, originally transmitted orally, compiled after the Buddha's death.
+The Āgamas are collections of the teachings of Shakyamuni Buddha, originally transmitted orally, compiled after the Buddha's death.
 In the [Pali Cannon](glossary#pali-cannon), these are called the [Nikayas](glossary#nikaya).

 [Wikipedia](https://en.wikipedia.org/wiki/Āgama_%28Buddhism%29)

-## Aryadeva
+## Āryadeva

 Āryadeva (fl.
 3rd century CE), was a disciple of Nagarjuna and author of several important Mahayana [Madhyamaka](glossary#madhyamaka) Buddhist texts.
 He is also known as Kanadeva, recognized as the 15th patriarch in Chan Buddhism, and as "Bodhisattva Deva" in Sri Lanka.
 (From [Wikipedia](https://en.wikipedia.org/wiki/Aryadeva))

-## Asanga
+## Asaṅga

 Asaṅga (fl.
 4th century C.E.) was "one of the most important spiritual figures" of Mahayana Buddhism and the "founder of the Yogachara school".
 Traditionally, he and his half-brother Vasubandhu are regarded as the major classical Indian Sanskrit exponents of Mahayana Abhidharma, Vijñanavada (awareness only) thought and Mahayana teachings on the bodhisattva path.